jli05/jli05.github.io/_posts/2025-06-15-start-plan9-in-qemu.md

 The `<ipv4>:0` would map to port 5900, `<ipv4>:1` port 5901, so on and so forth.

 With a VNC client, connect to `vnc://<public_ipv4>:5900`.
 The `<public_ipv4>` is the public IPv4 address of the machine running Plan 9.
 Type in the password configured in qemu monitor.

+## To install Plan 9
+The installation disk is read-only.
+One has to install it in order to do and save work.
+The [next post](/2025/06/21/9front-qemu-setup.html) has more on that.
+Note we will start the installation disk with more CPU and memory.